Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

-The best sippy cups for baby are a bridge to independence.
+The best sippy cups for babies are a bridge to independence.

 They help your child transition from the bottle to drinking unaided with a cup.